codenowinc/level_one_curriculum/back_end_development/many_show_pages_one_view_file.md

 >Give your students a moment to update their route to make it dynamic.

 Now go to your live Rails application and add **/todo/show/1** to the end of your URL.
 Then try changing it to **/todo/show/1000**.
 Both of those work, even though you didn't create those routes explicitly.
-But they still render the same page. let's add some HTML and Ruby to our show.html.erb file to make what's happening more obvious.
+But they still render the same page.
+Let's add some HTML and Ruby to our show.html.erb file to make what's happening more obvious.

 Add the following code to the top of your show.html.erb file:
 ```html.erb